tock/book/src/course/dynamic-apps-and-policies/overview.md

 There are a couple of configurations on the nRF52840DK board that you should
 double-check:

-1. The "Power" switch on the top left should be set to "On".
+1. The "Power" switch in the corner near the USB should be set to "On".
-2. The "nRF power source" switch in the top middle of the board should be set to "VDD".
+2. The "nRF power source" switch in the middle of the board (under the screen) should be set to "VDD".
-3. The "nRF ONLY | DEFAULT" switch on the bottom right should be set to "DEFAULT".
+3. The "nRF ONLY | DEFAULT" switch on the side near the LEDs should be set to "DEFAULT".

 ## Organization and Getting Oriented to Tock